 Ready to start meditating?

-Some of the different types of meditation techniques mentioned below are not mutually exclusive.
-Sometimes combining them can lead to more powerful meditation experiences.
-So let’s explore the 10 different types of meditation techniques and see which one will most likely resonate with you more than the other.
+So let’s explore at least 10 different meditation techniques and see which one will most likely resonate with you more than the other.

 Finding a meditation style that feels right for you is important when starting a practice.
-You can explore other types as you develop your technique and meditate better.
-This makes meditation more enjoyable and intuitive and seems less like a chore.

-- Mindfulness Meditation
+1. Mindfulness Meditation

-Mindfulness meditation may be what many of us picture when we think of meditation.
 This style of meditation involves focusing on the present moment and letting the other thoughts and distractions fade away.

 Mindfulness requires mental training.
 When one begins mindfulness types of meditation, they are often met with the constant distracting chatter of thoughts where the mind wanders-sometimes called the “monkey mind.”
-At first, it may seem impossible to quiet the monkey mind.
-With this practice, patience, repetition, and a non-judgmental approach can help you work through the initial difficulties.

-- Breathwork
+2. Breathwork

 Many ask, is breathwork a form of meditation, and can breathwork replace meditation?